simonktum/cocktail-pumps/README.md

 The CPEE implementation can be found [here](/docs/CPEE/Cocktail_Pumps.xml).

-The process starts by requesting the fill level of Sensor 1 which correspond to the fill level of the bottle place on the second weight cell.
+The process starts by requesting the fill level of the bottle place on the second weight cell.
 This is done thought a GET request to ``/weights/sensor_1113/level`` If the resulting fill level is larger than 10% a command is sent to the aggregator to fill the glass from pump 1 by 20 grams.
-The endpoint is a POST to ``/pumps/fill/0/20`` The aggregator script uses the ``CPEE-CALLBACK`` header to perform the filling filling of the glass asynchronous.
+The endpoint is a POST to ``/pumps/fill/1/20`` The aggregator script uses the ``CPEE-CALLBACK`` header to perform the filling filling of the glass asynchronous.
 The callback is sent once the glass is filled by the requested amount (in grams).

 ## Architecture